We’re committed to making the arts accessible to all patrons.

-Penn State encourages persons with disabilities to participate in its programs and activities.
+Penn State encourages people of all abilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about the physical access provided, please contact the Arts Ticket Center in advance of your participation or visit.

 Audio description — available at no extra charge to ticket holders — offers live verbal description of the visual elements of selected performances.
-Especially helpful to patrons with sight-loss, audio description can also improve information processing for people with learning disabilities.
+Especially helpful to patrons with varying degrees of sight-loss, audio description can also assist with information processing for people of all learning abilities.
 The service’s trained audio describers use a transmitter and microphone to relay a pictorial description to patrons wearing earpieces attached to palm-sized receivers.
 Audio description clarifies details and provides background information, but it doesn’t interfere with other key audible elements of a performance.
-Performances that are audio described are identified by (logo).
-Reservations are required at least two weeks in advance of the performance.
-Phone 814-863-0255 to reserve this service.

-Patrons with mobility impairments may be dropped off in front of the auditorium at the Eisenhower Road pull-off near the intersection with Shortlidge Road.
-Handicap-accessible parking spaces are available on all levels of the Eisenhower deck and in the Yellow F surface lot across Eisenhower Road from the deck.
-Handicap-accessible parking during Center for the Performing Arts presentations at Eisenhower is also available in the lot between Eisenhower Road and Tyson Building.
-State-issued disability parking placards are required for access to the handicap-accessible parking spaces.
-Because parking in the Eisenhower deck is complimentary for Center for the Performing Arts presentations, patrons do not need to have Penn State parking permits.
+ADA-accessible parking spaces are available on all levels of the Eisenhower deck and in the Yellow F surface lot across Eisenhower Road from the deck.
+ADA-accessible parking during Center for the Performing Arts presentations at Eisenhower is also available in the lot between Eisenhower Road and Tyson Building.
+State-issued disability parking placards are required for access to the ADA-accessible parking spaces.

 Recital Hall (in Music Building I)

 For presentations at Recital Hall, patrons with limited mobility may be dropped off in front of Forum Building on Curtin Road.